Characterizing Translation-Invariant Bell Inequalities using Tropical Algebra and Graph Polytopes: Preliminaries

 In \Cref{subsec:graphTINN,sec:vertices_projected_poly}, we will interpret the classical bound of a translation-invariant Bell inequality as the \emph{tropical trace} of a matrix power.
 The tropical trace of a matrix $F$ is equal to $\operatorname{tropTr}(F):= \bigoplus_i{F_{i,i}}$, the minimal diagonal entry of $F$.
 Thus, the minimal weight of a cycle of length $N$ in $\Gamma_F$ is given by $\operatorname{tropTr}(F^{\odot N})$.
 This leads to the formula

 for the tropical eigenvalue, which is reminiscent of the iterated power algorithm for computing the largest eigenvalue of a matrix (dividing by $N$ is a ``tropical $N$-th root")~\cite{spalding_min-plus_1998,nowak_tropical_2014}.
-In fact, infinitely many~\footnote{namely, the entries $\operatorname{tropTr}(F^{\odot N})/N$ for which $F$ contains a minimal weight cycle of length $N$} of the entries in the sequence $(\operatorname{tropTr}(F^{\odot N})/N)_{N=1,2,\dots}$ are already equal to the limit $\lambda(F)$.
+In fact, infinitely many of the entries in the sequence $(\operatorname{tropTr}(F^{\odot N})/N)_{N=1,2,\dots}$ are already equal to the limit $\lambda(F)$.
+More precisely, the entries $\operatorname{tropTr}(F^{\odot N})/N$ for which $F$ contains a minimal weight cycle of length $N$.
 The other entries can be larger, but they will converge to $\lambda(F)$ when $N \to \infty$.
 We will see this pattern again when considering Bell inequalities for TI systems with a finite number of sites.
 One can also consider the sequence of matrices $(F^{\odot N})_{N=1,2,\ldots}$.
 According to tropical algebra~\cite{spalding_min-plus_1998, nowak_tropical_2014}, if $F$ is an irreducible matrix, there exist two integers $\sigma$ and $N_0$, such that

 In other words, the sequence $(F'^{\odot k})_{k=1,2,\ldots}$, where $F' = F- \lambda(F)$, eventually becomes periodic with period $\sigma(F)$.
 The number $\sigma=\sigma(F)$ is known as the \emph{cyclicity} of the matrix $F$~\cite{nowak_tropical_2014}.
 It can be computed from the critical graph $\Gamma_F^{\operatorname{crit}}$ as follows: for every strongly connected component of $\Gamma_F^{\operatorname{crit}}$, compute the greatest common divisor of the lengths of all simple cycles.
 Then the cyclicity of $F$ is equal to the least common multiple of these gcd's.
 The aforementioned equality